Author: Tiffany W.

 - Sitting at a location designated strictly for work

 Exchanging goals before working is crucial.
-It allows you to verbalize what you want to complete, and applies just the tiniest bit of pressure.
+It allows you to verbalize what you want to complete, and applies just the tiniest bit of pressure, holding you to some accountability.
 You’d be surprised at how much more efficient we are when the end is at least somewhat in sight!

 Tiffany W. is a tutor at My Private Professor, which provides individualized online & in-person tutoring to students in all subjects, including K-12 math, science, language arts, history, foreign language, AP exams, test prep, essays, & college counseling, by top tutors from top universities. www.myprivateprofessor.com

 Companies like My Private Professor(MPP), based in Orange County, California, offer exceptional in-person and online tutoring resources to help you stay on top of your schoolwork.
-Get in touch with an MPP P tutor to improve your academic confidence and study skills, and work towards achieving your potential!
+Get in touch with an MPP tutor to improve your academic confidence and study skills, and work towards achieving your goals!